danilospa/ammo-test-web/README.md

 # AMMO Test Web

 This project is the Web application for the AMMO tech test.
 It provides a single page for searching products using the API(https://github.com/danilospa/ammo-test-api)
+[Rematch](https://github.com/rematch/rematch) was used on this project in top of Redux.
+Rematch is a library that abstract Redux reducers and actions in a simpler way.
+You can read more about it in [this](https://hackernoon.com/redesigning-redux-b2baee8b8a38) post.

 ## Dependencies